digitalmediasolutions/documents/o2o-caas/README.md

 This app has the following models:
 > 1. `Users`  - representing the users of the system.
 > 2. `EmailTemplates`  - a model to represent the email request template.
-> 3. `EmailDistributions`  - a model to represent the records from SendGrid after sending emails.
+> 3. `EmailDistributions`  - a model to represent the records after sending emails.

 ## Controllers